· · AI

 Not every document format works equally well for AI processing.
 A 200-page scanned PDF with no OCR layer is effectively invisible.
 An image-heavy PowerPoint with no alt text is mostly blank to an AI reading it.

 Keep files under 65 pages.
 This is not a hard technical limit, but processing quality drops noticeably beyond that length.
+I said “65 pages” above.
+That oversimplifies it.
+The real answer is page count is a proxy for token count, and a 30-page document full of dense tables is harder for the model than a 100-page document of plain prose.
+Treat 65 as a rule of thumb, not a hard threshold.
 If you have longer documents, split them into logical sections.
 Your 150-page employee handbook becomes five focused documents that Claude can actually work with.

 Naming conventions matter because they affect search ranking.
 A file called Final_v3_FINAL_updated_NEW.docx tells Claude nothing about its content.
 A file called Finance-Quarterly-Report-Q3.docx tells it everything.
 Adopt a consistent pattern across your organization and enforce it through library validation rules.

-Clean formatting helps significantly.
-Documents with clear headings, consistent styles, and structured content process better than documents with ad-hoc formatting.
+Proper formatting helps.
+Documents with clear headings, consistent styles, and structured content process better than documents with messy, ad-hoc formatting.
 Tables with headers parse better than tables without.
 Lists with consistent structure are more retrievable than freeform prose.

 Setting up OneDrive sync for Cowork

 Claude Cowork operates differently from the M365 Connector.
+I waffle on this on which one to lead with when explaining this to a team, but the cloud-versus-local distinction trips up most teams the first time.
 Where the connector queries your cloud documents through Graph API, Cowork runs autonomous multi-step tasks that can search the web, execute code, and work with files.
 It is available on Pro, Max, Team, and Enterprise plans, and currently runs on macOS and Windows x64.

 Create a centralized folder structure that gets synced to every relevant user’s machine through OneDrive: